 - 17.10 This Rule does not provide comprehensive or exhaustive procedures for the application and evaluation of tenders using most economically advantageous tender criteria.
-It aims to provide officers with practical advice on suggested evaluation methods to ensure that the aims of NHC can be achieved and demonstrated taking into account value for money. - 17.11 The approved starting point ITT includes most economically advantageous tender criteria.
-Contact Procurement for advice on using most economically advantageous tender criteria.

-- 17.12 In its simplest form, the most economically advantageous tender criteria includes a balance between the price and quality aspects of your procurement so that the Council achieves the best product for the best price.
+It aims to provide officers with practical advice on suggested evaluation methods to ensure that the aims of NHDC can be achieved and demonstrated taking into account value for money. - 17.11 The approved starting point ITT includes most economically advantageous tender criteria.
+Contact Legal for advice on using most economically advantageous tender criteria. - 17.12 In its simplest form, the most economically advantageous tender criteria includes a balance between the price and quality aspects of your procurement so that the Council achieves the best product for the best price.
 Common balances are between 70-30 to 60-40 with the weighting towards either price or quality depending on whether price or quality is more important.
-The weighting decision is made by the Project/ Service Manager leading the procurement, and shall be duly justified, particularly in instances where previous requirements tendered have resulted in significantly different weightings Where feasible, qualitative, environmental and/or social aspects will be incorporated in the tender criteria if they are linked to the subject-matter of the public contract in question and the 'best price quality ratio' shall be used. - 17.13 Most economically advantageous tender criteria must be set before the tender process commences and should include the following elements: - a) a point scoring system for individual quality / best value considerations set at the commencement of the procurement process with weightings applied to quality / best value issues in accordance with their importance to the contract; and - b) a 'quality threshold' which sets the minimum standards expected.
+The weighting decision is made by the Project/ Service Manager leading the procurement. - 17.13 Most economically advantageous tender criteria must be set before the tender process commences and should include the following elements:

+- a) a point scoring system for individual quality / best value considerations set at the commencement of the procurement process with weightings applied to quality / best value issues in accordance with their importance to the contract; and - b) a 'quality threshold' which sets the minimum standards expected.
 Tenders which fall below this will be excluded from consideration; and - c) an assessment of the price using either of the Council's "standard" price assessment methods.